Chlamydia: Epidemiology

 Globally, as of 2015, sexually transmitted chlamydia affects approximately 61 million people.
 It is more common in women (3.8%) than men (2.5%).
 In 2015 it resulted in about 200 deaths.

-In the United States about 1.6 million cases were reported in 2016.
+In the United States about 1.6 million cases were reported in 2023.
 The CDC estimates that if one includes unreported cases there are about 2.9 million each year.
-It affects around 2% of young people.
+It affects around 3% of younger adults aged 18–29.
+African Americans have disproportionately higher rates of chlamydia compared to other racial and ethnic groups.
 Chlamydial infection is the most common bacterial sexually transmitted infection in the UK.

 Chlamydia causes more than 250,000 cases of epididymitis in the U.S. each year.
 Chlamydia causes 250,000 to 500,000 cases of PID every year in the United States.
 Women infected with chlamydia are up to five times more likely to become infected with HIV, if exposed.